Mexico's president says will ask for planned gas pipeline to be rerouted

-MEXICO CITY, Jan 4 (Reuters) - Mexico’s President Andres Manuel Lopez Obrador said that he will ask for a natural gas pipeline being developed by Canada’s TC Energy Corp to be rerouted so it does not cut across lands considered sacred by communities in Puebla state.
+MEXICO CITY (Reuters) - Mexico’s President Andres Manuel Lopez Obrador said that he will ask for a natural gas pipeline being developed by Canada’s TC Energy Corp to be rerouted so it does not cut across lands considered sacred by communities in Puebla state.

 “Even if we have to pay, the gas pipeline will not go through the sacred hills,” Lopez Obrador said on Saturday while visiting the town of Pahuatlan in Puebla.